jessepav/lacygoill-wiki-backup/vim/vimscript.md

 Source: <https://vi.stackexchange.com/a/26475/17449>

 ##
-## How to get the full command with which was executed to start Vim?

-    :echo v:argv

----

-If your Vim doesn't support the variable, try this:

-    :echo system('ps -o command= -p ' .. getpid())

----

-Useful  if you  want to  parse the  command-line to  install some  configuration depending on the flags which were passed to Vim on the shell's command-line.

 ## Vim has been started by another process.
 How can I get the full pathname of its command?

     :echo $_